Why St Lucy’s?

 Student Care and Support

 Your child’s happiness and wellbeing while learning with us is of utmost importance.
-We provide several support services to complement your child’s journey, including expert Speech Pathologists, Occupational Therapists, School Psychologists and a Positive Behaviour Support team.
+We provide several support services to complement your child’s journey, including expert Speech Pathologist, Occupational Therapists, School Psychologist/School Counsellor and a Positive Behaviour Support team.

 Spirituality is encompassed in all that we do.
 The students come together as a community to pray, celebrate and sing.
 Religious Education learning is provided in class and a Sacramental Program is available.